MaryCrischelle/chat_pulse/README.md

 # ChatPulse Discord

-A simple,secure Discord OAuth2 + Bot Dashboard web application that allows users to manage Discord servers and send messages through a bot.
+A simple, secure Discord OAuth2 + Bot Dashboard web application that allows users to manage Discord servers and send messages through a bot.

 ## 🎯 Features